dogukanozturkan/bookshop/README.md

 ### **Server side:**

+0. You have to install [Redis](https://redis.io/) and start redis-server ( You can configure on application.
+Default port is 6379 ) and redis-cli to monitoring.

 1. You can configure AWS RDS with right crendtials or you can easily create your local mysql instance and define bookstoreapi schema to start!

 2. Configure mail sender in backend application